Natandradesa/dual-weighted-co-clustering/README.md

 * The file `applications_real.ipynb` contains the code for the application on real datasets.

-* The file `data_generation.py` contains the code to generate the synthetic datasets used in the Monte Carlo simulations.
+* The file `data_generation.py` contains the code to generate the synthetic datasets used in the Monte Carlo simulation.

 * The file `metrics.py` contains the implementation of some evaluation metrics.